What is an SR-22?

 What Is An SR-22?

 As defined by the Illinois Secretary of State, an SR-22 or Financial Responsibility Insurance is a certificate, generally ordered by a judge, required for individuals that have had multiple driving violations or issues and have had their license revoked or suspended.
-Essentially, an SR-22 is a way for the State of Illinois to monitor proof of liability insurance for certain drivers and to know if their coverage is cancelled or suspended.
+Essentially, SR-22 insurance is a way for the State of Illinois to monitor proof of liability insurance for certain drivers and to know if their coverage is cancelled or suspended.
 Remember, an SR-22 is not the same as having an insurance policy – you will need a policy in addition to having an SR-22.

 What Type Of Drivers Need An SR-22?

 Just because you are required to get an SR-22 does not mean you can’t come back from any sort of “bad standing” in your license.
 We’ll outline steps below of how to work through this process, but first here are some reasons you may need an SR-22: